 The encryption service controller encrypts the CcMail, e-mail and plain text.
-If any one of the recipients for a triggered message does not have the respective certificate available, the email notification is sent as unencrypted to all the recipients, irrespective of the availability of their certificates.
-PGP or S/MIME encrypted e-mails are signed with email@example.com.
+If any of the recipients for a triggered message does not have the respective certificate, the e-mail notification is sent as unencrypted to all the recipients.
+PGP or S/MIME encrypted e-mails are signed with firstname.lastname@example.org.
 Users can download the public key of the PGP certificate from https://pgp.mit.edu/ for installing it in their e-mail client.

 - Message Publisher

 The Message Publisher controller is the basic component of the notification service.
 It publishes the messages to the queue for further processing and routing to the appropriate channel.